 NVCA and its members believe that transparency and effective financial reporting are key to the relationship between venture capital funds and their limited partner investors.
-NVCA engages with its member regularly through its CFO Task Force, which comprises approximately 100 CFOs, financial, and operations professionals of our member firms.
+NVCA engages with its member regularly through its CFO Task Force, which comprises CFOs, COOs, and senior financial and operations professionals of our member firms.

-More than ten years ago, we convened our CFO Task Force for the purpose of drawing on the collective insights and extensive experiences of those responsible for financial reporting in NVCA member firms.
+The CFO Task Force was established for the purpose of drawing on the collective insights and extensive experiences of those responsible for financial reporting in NVCA member firms.
 This group plays a critical role within their firms by making sure that limited partners have relevant and useful information concerning the performance of the funds they manage and the portfolio companies that make them up.